AP Week in Pictures, Middle East

-This week's selection includes scenes across the region as the spread of the new coronavirus and the anticipation of it leave virtually no nation or territory untouched, with photos from the Emirates, Afghanistan, Israel, Iraq, Iran, Lebanon, Egypt and Pakistan.
+This week’s selection includes scenes across the region, where the coronavirus has changed the course of daily lives.

-The gallery was curated by AP Middle East Deputy News Director for Photography Dusan Vranic.
+The gallery was curated by AP Middle East Deputy News Director for Photography and Storytelling Dusan Vranic.
 Follow AP visual journalism:

 Instagram: https://www.instagram.com/apnews